DepressedBunnys/GBF-Timers/README.md

 8. Added the help command in the registry command as a tutorial
 9. Removed rounding and added thousandth seperator and break number in the un-pause logic
 10. Changed weekly average time stat to use the newest week rather than all weeks combined
+11. Increased the length of the progress bar
+12. Changed progress bar to have more realistic updates
+13. Moved repeated functions to a logic utils file to improve performance and help with code maintenance

 ### Bug Fixes
 1. Fixed an issue where the pause command would run but never update the data to the DB.